 Preliminaries

 As in Section 1, suppose that \((S, \upa)\) is a rooted tree, and let \((S, \preceq)\) denote the corresponding partial order graph, \((S, \prec)\) the corresponding strict partial order graph, and \((S, \Upa)\) the reflexive closure of \((S, \upa)\).
-If \(X\) is a random variable in \(S\) with density function \(f\), then by definition, the reliability function of \(X\) for one of the graphs is the function that assigns probabilities to the (right) neighbor sets.
-Recall also that the \(\sigma\)-algebra assoicated with the graph is the \(\sigma\)-algebra generated by the neighbor sets.
-Finally, recall that the graph is stochastic if a probability measure on the associated \(\sigma\)-algebra is uniquely determined by the reliability function.
+If \(X\) is a random variable in \(S\) with density function \(f\), then by definition, the (right) reliability function of \(X\) for one of the graphs is the function that assigns probabilities to the (right) neighbor sets.
+Recall also that the (right) \(\sigma\)-algebra assoicated with the graph is the \(\sigma\)-algebra generated by those neighbor sets.
+Finally, recall that the graph is (right) stochastic if a probability measure on the associated \(\sigma\)-algebra is uniquely determined by the reliability function.
 We start with the graphs \((S, \preceq)\) and \((S, \Upa)\).
 In Section 1 we showed that in both cases, the associated \(\sigma\)-algebra is the reference \(\sigma\)-algebra \(\ms P(S)\), the collection of all subsets of \(S\).

 The graph \((S, \preceq)\) is stochastic.
 A function \(F: S \to [0, 1]\) is a reliability function for \((S, \preceq)\) if and only if